Yikai-Liao/symusic/README.md

 ## Acknowledgement

 * [minimidi](https://github.com/lzqlzzq/minimidi) : A fast and lightweight midi parsing library written in cpp, which is the foundation of this project.
-* [pybind11](https://github.com/pybind/pybind11) : A great header-only library to help you create python binding for your cpp code.
-* [pybind11-stubgen](https://github.com/sizmailov/pybind11-stubgen) A nice tool to generate stub files for pybind11 projects.
+* [nanobind](https://github.com/wjakob/nanobind) : A efficient and lightweight library for binding C++ to Python, which is significantly faster than [pybind11](https://github.com/pybind/pybind11).
 * [zpp_bits](https://github.com/eyalz800/zpp_bits) : An extraordinary fast and lightweight single header library for serialization and deserialization.
 I use it to support pickle.
 * [geek_time_cpp](https://github.com/adah1972/geek_time_cpp/tree/master) The example code of the book "Modern C++ Programming Practice".
 We use the [metamacro.h](https://github.com/adah1972/geek_time_cpp/blob/master/40/metamacro.h#L1-L622) in it for shortening the code.